-It was re-established in September 1993 at MTSU under the initiation of Flip Leonard, a social work student, who served as president until 1994.
-Professor Angela Pharris and Professor Beverly English serve as the forum's advisors.
+The Student Social Work Organization is a student organization for anyone with an interest in social work.
+SSWO was re-established in September 1993 at MTSU under the initiation of Flip Leonard, a social work student, who served as president until 1994.
+Currently, Dr. Ariana Postlethwait serves as the SSWO faculty advisor.

 Students reaching out to make a difference